Meet Gina, 3x certified Salesforce Admin, leader of the NJ Trailblazer Community group, and our lucky millionth badger

 It’s hard to find quiet space in my open office at work, so I hide away in a conference room to buckle down and absorb something new.

 I’d love to be a strict Salesforce admin.
 I still admin a lot of other apps at my company, but I’d like to focus on Salesforce 100%.
-I love the product, the community, and the help you can get from incredible people.
+I love the product, the Community, and the help you can get from incredible people.
 It’s been an awesome experience unlike anything I’ve ever seen in a software ecosystem.
-I’m a big fan of Salesforce’s 1:1:1 model.
-More companies should adopt it.
+[Update!
+I am now a strict Salesforce admin as of June 2018!]

 I love the product, the community, and the help you can get from incredible people.
 It’s been an awesome experience unlike anything I’ve ever seen in a software ecosystem.